eudaimonenterprises/local-ai-voice-chatbot/README.md

 ---

-## 🔒 Fully Offline
+## 🔒 Fully Offline After First Setup

-All models are downloaded and executed locally.
-No data is sent to any server.
+All models used in this project are **downloaded automatically on first run** and cached locally on your machine.
+After the initial download and setup, the chatbot runs **completely offline** without requiring any internet connection or API keys.

+> ⚠️ **Note:** The model files can be large (up to a few GB), so initial setup may take some time and bandwidth.

 ---